United

 Jordan accepted the Resolution on February 25, 1968.
 King Hussein understood the Resolution to

-accepted the Resolution privately on February 20, 1968, but only publicly
+Egypt accepted the Resolution privately on February 20, 1968, but only

-part accepted the Resolution privately on February 12, 1968, but only made the
+for its part accepted the Resolution privately on February 12, 1968, but only

-to return to their homes and ignored the right of self-determination for the
+of Palestinian refugees to return to their homes and ignored the right of

 Despite having accepted Resolution 242, Egypt, in conjunction with